 Still, specific family law issues may arise for LGBTQ-identified persons.
 A skilled Massachusetts family law lawyer can help you to navigate the complexity of these issues.
 As some examples, take the following fact patterns:

 Henry and Sue are a cisgender and straight couple.
 This means that Henry and Sue identify with their born and identified sex.
 After a four-year marriage, Sue decides that she wants to date a woman.
 Henry wants a divorce.
 Are there any different considerations that Henry needs to know?

 For example, Josh and Ben may not be considered to be legally married, especially if they were not really holding themselves out as married.
 Daryl may make his arguments against supporting his transgender child, but a Massachusetts judge would look to the best interests for Frankie and likely side with Sandra and Frankie.
 Betty and Joanie would likely be the legal parents of the child because a child born within a marriage is presumed to be the child of the two people in the marriage.
 The man with whom Betty had the affair may have a paternity burden to overcome, and would need to show that it is in the best interest of the child for him to have custody.
 Jackie and Margaret’s arrangement for the embryos would likely take precedent, but a mediator might be able to help the former couple to navigate this issue.

+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
 If you have an issue related to LGBTQ issues, or general family law, you should contact a competent domestic relations lawyer or family law attorney who appreciates the diversity and value of all families.
 Our experienced professionals may be able to work on behalf of you or your family.
 Please contact our offices at your earliest convenience by phone at 978-225-9030 or complete a contact form on our website.
 We will return your inquiry with prompt attention.